-This is an article about how to start an online business, so we're going to talk about brainstorming ideas for your online business, figuring out how your business will operate to do what it does, how you'll make money and how to create your online presence with a website and social media channels.
+This is a guide about how to start an online business, so we're going to talk about 1) brainstorming ideas for your online business, 2) figuring out how your business will operate to do what it does and 3) how you'll make money and how to create your online presence with a website and social media channels.

 You can sell services like consulting, design, marketing or software as a service (SAAS).
 Other service business ideas include life coaching or e-courses and online learning through video seminars and packages.